ssuryanarayanan/Qi-Docs/docs/Reading_Data_API.rst

 ``GetValue()``
 ----------------

-Retrieves a s[ecofoed data event from a stream.
+Retrieves a specified data event from a stream.

 **Syntax**